Taking an apprenticeship in Wales

 Equivalent to an HNC, a foundation degree, or the first year of an undergraduate degree.

 Entry requirements can include at least five GCSEs grades A – C (9 – 4 on the new grading system), and Level 3 qualifications, including A levels, NVQ/SVQ Level 3, or a BTEC National.
 You may need subjects relating to the apprenticeship.

-Degree (Levels 6) – these are new and enable apprentices to achieve a foundation degree or more as part of their apprenticeship.
+Degree (Level 6) – these enable apprentices to achieve a degree.

 Entry requirements can include at least five GCSEs grades A – C (9 – 4 on the new grading system), and Level 3 qualifications, including A levels, NVQ/SVQ Level 3, or a BTEC National.
 Some employers have specific entry requirements.
 For example, recent IT degree apprenticeship adverts have required an A level (or equivalent) grade range of ABB to CCC.